ZviRosenfeld/GeneticAlgorithmEngine/README.md

 ### Mutations
 By default, the probability of mutations is 0.
 You can change this be using the GeneticSearchEngineBuilder.SetMutationProbability method.
-Note that the mutation probability will be ignored if you set a [MutationManager](#imutationmanager).
+Note that the mutation probability will be ignored if you set a [IMutationProbabilityManager](#imutationprobabilitymanager).

 ### CancellationToken
 You can use the GeneticSearchEngineBuilder.SetCancellationToken method to add cencellationTokens.